OpenBubbles/site/docs/pnr.md

 Maintaining registration requires the iPhone and relay to stay online.
 Apple can force a re-registeration at any time, therefore **your iPhone must be online at all times** once setup has been completed.
 If you're iPhone or relay is offline when Apple re-registers your phone number may be deregistered.

 ## Step 1.
 Pre-Setup
-Make sure iMessage andFacetime is disabled on your iPhone.
+Make sure iMessage and Facetime is disabled on your iPhone.
 You also need to disable Advanced Data Protection and Contact Key Verification.

 ## Step 2.
 Activation